pathmodel/pathmodel/README.rst

 	├── pathmodel_incremental_inference.tsv
 	├── pathmodel_output.lp

-As explained in Output, data_pathmodel.lp is an intermediary file for Pathmodel.
+As explained in `Output`_, data_pathmodel.lp is an intermediary file for Pathmodel.

 pathmodel_data_transformations.tsv contains the transformation inferred from the knonw reactions, here: